Stonewall and trans equality

 Stonewall was set up in 1989 as a charity to campaign for sexual orientation equality.
 In February 2015, after an extensive consultation with over 700 trans people Stonewall extended its remit and became a charity which campaigns for lesbian, gay, bi and trans equality.

 This change marks a significant moment in Stonewall’s history.
 As a community we can achieve much more by standing together.
 This is an exciting but huge undertaking – we recognise that we are not instant experts, and will work closely with the trans community to achieve real change for LGBT people.

 Stonewall's Trans Advisory Group

-We've set up a Trans Advisory Group to guide our work.
-They're helping us make sure that everything we do is led by the voices and the experiences of trans people.
+We have a dedicated Trans Advisory Group who guide our work.
+They help us make sure that everything we do is led by the voices and the experiences of trans people.

 Trans People and Stonewall 2015 is a report which explains a bit more about the history behind this decision and some of the issues we'll be tackling in order to create a world where all trans people can be themselves without fear of prejudice and discrimination.
 It also sets out our commitment to work in partnership with others and the steps we'll be taking to make sure that we get it right.

 House of Commons debate on trans equality

 Credit and © Fox Fisher and Lucky Tooth Productions